 Suggested: 8 Practical Methods for Job Analysis

 Job specification is a written record of the requirements sought in an individual employee for a given job.
 It is a statement of minimum acceptable human qualities necessary for the proper performance of a job.
 In other words, it refers to a summary of the personal characteristics required for a job.
-In other word, it is a standard of personnel and designates the qualities required for an acceptable performance.
+In another word, it is a standard of personnel and designates the qualities required for acceptable performance.

 Key Differences Between Job Description and Job Specification

 |Area||Job Description||Job Specification|

 |Meaning||The job description is the written document in which all the information regarding a particular job including role, responsibilities, and duties is summarized in a systematic manner.||Job specification is the set of specific qualities, knowledge, and experience, a person must possess to perform a particular job.|